Hi, I’m Rachel and I am one of the many faces of thyroid disease.

 - Writing about my personal experiences in terms of both my physical and mental health, to make others aware of what it is thyroid patients go through and experience, as well as letting other thyroid patients know that they are not alone.

-- I aim to produce informative articles based on science, research, books and other thyroid blogs and websites, to educate and empower thyroid patients, so that they can make improvements in their own health and be their own advocate.
+- Producing informative articles based on science, research, books and other thyroid blogs and websites, to educate and empower thyroid patients, so that they can make improvements in their own health and be their own advocate.

-- I have blogs and articles republished on other sites, too, to spread this message and awareness further.
+- Having blogs and articles republished on other sites, too, to spread this message and awareness further.

-- I have set up and run two online support groups and forums, which support and educate thyroid patients and their other halves.
+- Setting up and maintaining two online support groups and forums, which support and educate thyroid patients and their other halves.